drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Role of the Carboxylic Acid in Selectivity (2/3)

-The corresponding residue in thrombin is Glu-192 which is thought to be deprotonated; this would cause a strong repulsive interaction with the carboxylate moiety of DX-9065a.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/role-carboxylic-acid-selectivity-23-6f80e540'><i class='fa fa-play' aria-hidden='true'></i></button>The corresponding residue in thrombin is Glu-192 which is thought to be deprotonated; this would cause a strong repulsive interaction with the carboxylate moiety of DX-9065a.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.